nexusformat/definitions/manual/source/datarules.rst

           to indicate the beginning of the time element, as specified in ISO 8601.
 It is common to use a space in place of the ``T``, such as ``1996-07-31 21:15:22+0600``.
-          While human-readable, compatibility with the ISO 8601 standard is not assured with this substitution.
+          While human-readable (and later allowed in a relaxed revision of the standard), compatibility with libraries supporting the ISO 8601 standard is not
+          assured with this substitution.
 The ``strftime()``
           format specifier for this is "``%Y-%m-%d %H:%M:%S%z``".